fractalide/fractalide/nodes/README.md

 Once you have the above, you have truly reusable functions.
 Fractalide nodes are just this, and it makes the below so much easier to achieve:
 ```
 * Open source collaboration
-* Peer review of nodes
+* Open Peer review of nodes
+* Nice clean reusable nodes
 * Reproducible applications
-* Reusable clean nodes
 ```

 ### Who?

 Typically programmers will develop `Agents`.
 They specialize in making `Agents` as efficient and reusable as possible, while people who focus on the Science give the requirements and use the `Subgraphs`.
-Just as a hammer is designed to be reused, so `Subgraphs` should be designed for reuse.
+Just as a hammer is designed to be reused, so `Subgraphs` and `Agents` should be designed for reuse.

 ### Where?